 bag it as we did before and set the immersion circulator to

 130 F/54 C for 36 hours.

 The time required to achieve desired tenderness varies, so start using the pinch/poke test every 6 hours after the first 18.
 This will be the result:

 Now, what do you think about that?

-I suppose some practitioners get up way early in the morning and fire up the Q, hoping to serve their brisket before sunset.
+Some practitioners get up “way early” in the morning and fire up the Q, hoping to serve their brisket before sunset.
 This usually requires some serious finger-crossing and even prayer.
-But it needn’t be so.
-Sous Vide can take the anxiety out of meal service scheduling.
+It need not be so.
+Sous vide can take the anxiety out of meal service scheduling.